-- 67. (1) An investment firm shall- - (a) keep an accurate record of each transaction on a client asset account in such a manner and form that: - (i) the client for or in respect of whom the transaction was conducted is identified, and - (ii) the transaction is accounted for by the investment firm separate from all other transactions of the investment firm; - (b) keep the records required under paragraph (a) separate from records relating to transactions which are not related to the third party client asset account. - (2) An investment firm shall maintain the following, in a readily accessible form, for a period of at least 6 years: - (a) a record of the verification referred to in Regulation 54(1);
+75. (1) An investment firm shall-

+- (a) keep an accurate record of each transaction on a third party client asset account in such a manner and form that: - (i) the client for or in respect of whom the transaction was conducted is identified, and - (ii) the transaction is accounted for by the investment firm separate from all other transactions of the investment firm; - (b) keep the records required under paragraph (a) separate from records relating to transactions which are not related to the third party client asset account.

+(2) An investment firm shall maintain the following, in a readily accessible form, for a period of at least 6 years:

-- (b) every Funds Facilities Agreement and Financial Instruments Facilities Agreement between the investment firm and a third party; - (c) a record of the date upon which- - (i) the reconciliation referred to in Regulation 57(5) was prepared, and - (ii) the daily calculation, referred to in Regulation 58(5) was prepared; - (d) a record to evidence the review process referred to in Regulations 57(6) and 58(6); - (e) evidence of the review referred to in Regulation 63(2)(b); - (f) a record of each reconciliation required by Regulation 57 including- - (i) the information upon which the reconciliation is based, - (ii) the relevant person who carried out such reconciliation, and - (iii) the relevant person who reviewed such reconciliation; - (g) a record of each daily calculation required by Regulation 58 including- - (i) the information upon which the daily calculation is based, - (ii) the relevant person who carried out such daily calculation, and - (iii) the relevant person who reviewed such daily calculation; - (h) a record of the client asset management plan review referred to in Regulation 64(2); - (i) all records required to demonstrate compliance with this Part. - (3) Where under or in relation to this Part, an investment firm holds or another party holds a record on behalf of an investment firm electronically, the investment firm shall ensure that it can produce these records without delay.
+- (a) a record of the verification referred to in Regulation 56(1); - (b) every Funds Facilities Agreement and Financial Instruments Facilities Agreement between the investment firm and a third party; - (c) evidence of the review referred to in Regulation 71(2)(b); - (d) a record of each reconciliation required by Regulation 57 including- - (i) the date upon which the reconciliation was carried out, - (ii) the information upon which the reconciliation is based, - (iii) the relevant person who carried out such reconciliation, - (iv) the relevant person who reviewed such reconciliation, and - (v) evidence of the review process referred to in Regulation 57(8); - (e) a record of each calculation required by Regulation 58 including- - (i) the date upon which the calculation was carried out, - (ii) the information upon which the calculation is based, - (iii) the relevant person who carried out such calculation, - (iv) the relevant person who reviewed the calculation, and - (v) evidence of the review process referred to in Regulation 58(11); - (f) a record of the client asset management plan review referred to in Regulation 72(2);

+(g) all records required to demonstrate compliance with this Part.

+(3) Where under or in relation to this Part, an investment firm holds or another party holds a record on behalf of an investment firm, the investment firm shall ensure that it can produce these records promptly.